-The Vallejo Housing Authority does not own any public housing; therefore, it relies on the private rental market to supply units for Housing Choice Voucher (HCV) Program participants.
-The VHA recognizes that landlord participation is critical to its success.
-The VHA ensures that landlords are paid in a timely manner, and it plans to conduct outreach activities to retain and attract participation in the program.
+The Housing Authority of the City of Vallejo (HACV) does not own any public housing; therefore, it relies on the private rental market to supply units for Housing Choice Voucher (HCV) Program participants.
+The HACV recognizes that landlord participation is critical to its program's success.
+The HACV ensures that landlords are paid in a timely manner, and it plans to conduct outreach activities and incentive programs to retain and attract participation in the program.

-The City provided CDBG funding to three social service agencies during the FY 2021-22.
-HCV participants were informed of the services available to them through these agencies.
+The City provided CDBG funding to three social service agencies during the FY 2022-23.
+HCV Program participants were referred appropriately to these agencies for services available to them.